Content warning: mention of suicide in the 3rd to last paragraph.

 It was the packaging that caused me to purchase the lipstick and rouge on eBay.
 I knew absolutely nothing about Elsie Roxborough or Mona Manet, but the font of the signature was intriguing.
 At first glance the style appears somewhat ‘80s, but the bakelite packaging and size made me realize it had to be ‘30s or ‘40s.
 The lipstick is the shade Samba and the rouge is Rebel Red.

-The reason I’m particularly sad about it is that the violet eyeshadow was part of the Mona Manet “duration” makeup collection, which she originally used on the Ziegfeld Follies girls.
+The violet eyeshadow was part of the Mona Manet “duration” makeup collection, which she originally used on the Ziegfeld Follies girls.
 Meant to be a delicate, feminine contrast to “severe uniforms” of women in the military and worn for the duration of the war, the collection consisted of the following: “a new orchid-pink shade, a baby-blue eyeshadow for use over the lids with a violet shadow graduating towards the brows, along with an ethereal face powder over all.”
 The rouge and lipstick were appropriately named “Manet Pink”.

 Roxborough’s advice and techniques were largely in keeping with the others of the time.
 She did have some unique tactics, however, including applying a very heavy face of makeup and removing most of it.
 According to Roxborough, this technique resembled the Chinese art of flower arranging in which a large bouquet is gathered and one flower at a time is removed until “the most piquant and satisfying effect has been accomplished.”
 Indeed, Roxborough seemed to have an affinity for Chinese culture, creating several hairstyles inspired by those worn by Chinese women and launching a beauty oil that she claimed was based on an ancient Chinese practice of using oil instead of a cream/lotion to moisturize both face and body.
 At times, she also used Chinese calligraphy brushes to apply lip and eye products.
 Chinese dignitaries, including a military captain, attended the opening of the new department in her salon, the Lotus Room, in September 1943.
 The event presented “an original kind of beauty demonstration stressing the Chinese influence in this year’s Fall styles…it is Miss Manet’s idea that Chinese make-up devices can be added to our American concept of beauty.”